Mephi78/obsidian-help-de/de/Obsidian Sync/Sync settings and selective syncing.md

 ##### Hidden folders

 Folders beginning with a `.` are treated as hidden and excluded from sync.
-The only exception is the vault's [[Configuration folder|configuration folder]] (`.obsidian`), which does sync.
+The only exception is the vault's [[Konfigurationsordner|configuration folder]] (`.obsidian`), which does sync.

 Common examples of hidden folders that are not synced:
 - `.vscode`